katesroad/Microservices-React-Node/notes/ts.md

   > 3. Annoation for anynomous functions

 - [Tuples](https://www.typescriptlang.org/docs/handbook/basic-types.html#tuple)

-  Tuple types allow you to express an array with a fixed number of elements whose types are known, but need not be the same.
+  - Tuple types allow you to express an array with a fixed number of elements whose types are known, but need not be the same.
 For example, you may want to represent a value as a pair of a string and a number
+  - why tuple (rare to use it)

 - void and never
   - voide